locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 ### Your Final "Show & Tell" Project on the Job Search

-Your capstone "Show and Tell" asked you to demonstrate the integration of all course competencies:
+Your capstone "Show & Tell" asked you to demonstrate the integration of all course competencies:

 - **Research and analysis skills** through comprehensive topic investigation
 - **Professional presentation abilities** with visual storytelling and confident delivery